khozzy/hugo-blog/content/blog/data-platform-aws/1-ingest.md

 |                       |                             | **$0.83** |

 ## Closing thoughts
-We saw that AWS Kinesis Data Firehose provides a surprisingly simple mechanism for scalable data storage.
+We saw that AWS Kinesis Data Firehose provides a surprisingly simple mechanism for scalable data ingestion.
 By utilizing the _"dynamic partitioning"_ we can leverage of the _"predicate pushdown"_ by physically organizing rows into directories.

-Then, we enabled the _"Record format conversion"_ feature, transforming data into as Parquet files.
+Then, by enabling the _"Record format conversion"_ feature, we transformed data into as Parquet files in-flight.
 This allows us to take the next advantage of the _"projection pushdown"_ feature - only file's blocks containing relevant data was scanned.

-Presented solution is still not perfect:
-- significant amount of small files created in each directory (result of setting the buffering window),
-- data is partitioned by the processing timestamp (`dt`), but it would make more sense to use the `event_time` from the payload instead,
-- Hive partitions as columns (https://iceberg.apache.org/docs/latest/partitioning/#icebergs-hidden-partitioning)
-- Only data query capabilities
+While the presented solution is a great first step it has serious drawbacks:

+1. Parquet files are most efficient when the file size oscillates around 64-128MB.
+That might be achieved by increasing the Kinesis Firehose buffering window, but increases solution latency.
+Currently, the file size depends on data velocity, hence it's very probable that a lot of small files are created providing additional computation overhead.
+2. Data analysis are required to be aware of data partitioning scheme (physical data layout) to execute efficient queries.
+3. We have very limited set of DML operations (no updates, nor deletes) and lacking mechanism to restrict access to the data

+We will investigate ways to address these concerns in next posts.

 ---

-The code for reproduction is free and available [here](https://github.com/khozzy/aws-data-lake/tree/master)
+The code for reproduction is free of charge and available [here](https://github.com/khozzy/aws-data-lake/tree/master).
+Need some help?
+Contact us!